MattSegal/devblog/content/infra/django-nginx-reverse-proxy-config.md

 ## What is this file supposed to achieve?

 This scary-looking config file sets up NGINX so that it acts as the entrypoint to your Django application.
-Explaining why you might choose to use NGINX is a topic too expansive for this post, so I'm going to stick to just explaining what it is doing.
+Explaining _why_ you might choose to use NGINX is a topic too expansive for this post, so I'm just going to stick to explaining how it works.

 First, I'd like to establish that NGINX is completely separate program to your Django app.
 NGINX is running inside its own process, while Django is running inside a WSGI server process, such as Gunicorn.